dilumpeiris/gnome-engine-opengl-cpp/README.md

 1. Copy `include/GnomeEngine.h` to your project
 2. Include it in your source files: `#include "GnomeEngine.h"`
 3. Link against OpenGL and GLFW in your build system
-4. That's it!
-No separate compilation needed.

 ## Controls

 - **ESC** - Close the application

 ## Next Steps

-This is a basic boilerplate.
-You can extend it by adding:

 - Shader management
 - Mesh and model loading